 This procedure is used in the AF to modify in the PCF the subscription to notification about whether the GBR QoS targets can no longer (or can again) be guaranteed.

-The AF shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session" sub-resource.
+The AF shall use the HTTP PATCH method to update the "Events Subscription" sub-resource together with the modifications to the "Individual Application Session Context" resource.